 Herbert A. Nieburg

-The death of a pet can cause enormous feelings of sorrow, guilt, and loneliness for children and adults alike, whether the end comes through old age, illness, sudden death, or euthanasia.
-Yet pet owners are often inhibited in their very real grief, even if the animal was considered a full-fledged family member, a child’s favored playmate, or an elderly person’s faithful companion.
-In Pet Loss, the authors acknowledge and encourage such grief, and assert that pet owners must learn to cope with the death of an animal as they would with any significant loss–by expressing their feelings and coming to terms with their grief.
-At once a practical guide and an emotional support, Pet Loss offers unique advice for owners faced with an animal’s passing, from the difficult decision to put a pet to sleep to dealing with a veterinarian or making funeral or cremation arrangements.
+The death of a pet can cause enormous feelings of sorrow, guilt, and loneliness for children and adults alike, yet pet owners are often inhibited in their very real grief.
+In Pet Loss, the authors assert that pet owners must learn to cope with the death of an animal as they would with any significant loss: by expressing their feelings and coming to terms with their grief.
+At once a practical guide and an emotional support, Pet Loss offers unique advice for owners faced with an animal’s passing.

 Donate in Memory of Your Pet

-We work closely with the Hospice of SLO County’s Pet Peace of Mind program.
-Anytime a client of Primary Care Animal Hospital loses a pet, our team makes a donation to Pet Peace of Mind in the name of the passed pet.
+We work closely with the Pet Peace of Mind program at Hospice of SLO County.
+Anytime a client of Primary Care Animal Hospital loses a pet, our team honors your companion by making a donation to Pet Peace of Mind in their name.